ShuvoGhosh77/ShuvoGhosh77/README.md

 ✅ React & Next.js Development:

-✔️Building custom React and Next.js applications.
+✔️Building custom React and Next.js applications. </br>
-✔️Developing reusable components and libraries for React and Next.js projects.
+✔️Developing reusable components and libraries for React and Next.js projects. </br>
-✔️Implementing state management solutions such as Redux or React Context API.
+✔️Implementing state management solutions such as Redux or React Context API. </br>
-✔️Integrating with RESTful APIs or GraphQL for data fetching.
+✔️Integrating with RESTful APIs or GraphQL for data fetching. </br>
-✔️Responsive and Mobile-Friendly Design
+✔️Responsive and Mobile-Friendly Design. </br>
-✔️Utilizing CSS frameworks like Bootstrap or Tailwind CSS for responsive layout design ✔️Converting PSD or Figma design files into React and Next.js components and layouts.
+✔️Utilizing CSS frameworks like Bootstrap or Tailwind CSS for responsive layout design. </br>
+✔️Converting PSD or Figma design files into React and Next.js components and layouts. </br>
-✔️Ensuring pixel-perfect implementation of design specifications.
+✔️Ensuring pixel-perfect implementation of design specifications. </br>

 ### Skills: